bartoszlorek/redux-creator/README.md

     }
 })
 ```
+Important!
+Inside `reducer` function `this` refers to object contains all Local Action type names.

 ## Server Actions
 The real benefits are gained by using Server Actions.
 Under the hood it's a [redux-api-middleware](https://github.com/agraboso/redux-api-middleware) in `redux-creator` style.
 It's easy to combine both types of actions and our app is DRY.
 For example load `GET` todos from RESTful API.
 Creator makes all necessary actions: `request`, `success`, `failure` and bind them to reducer (creating own reducer is only for local actions, but it can be mixed).